areveur51/40KFTVIEW/replit.md

 ## Overview

-This is a Flask-based web application that creates an interactive network graph visualization using D3.js, NetworkX, and Gravis.
-The application displays relationships between nodes in a cyberpunk-themed force-directed graph with two distinct node types: graphic nodes (visual content with images) positioned in the center, and keyword nodes positioned on an outer circle.
-The visualization features a black background, purple keyword nodes, green edges, and interactive hover/zoom capabilities.
+This is a Flask-based web application that creates interactive D3.js network graph visualizations to display complex relationships between nodes.
+The system uses NetworkX for graph structure and Gravis for D3.js rendering, presenting a cyberpunk-themed visualization with two distinct node types: graphic nodes (visual content with linked images) positioned centrally, and keyword nodes (conceptual nodes) arranged in an outer circle.

-The project has undergone significant refactoring, achieving an 87% code reduction (from 3,108 to 426 lines) by externalizing all data to JSON files and applying DRY principles.
+The application has been heavily refactored to follow DRY principles, achieving an 87% code reduction by externalizing all data to JSON files, making it easy to update content without modifying code.

 ## User Preferences